-This savory Dutch baby is a cross between an eggy pancake and Yorkshire pudding with a serious amount of ham and cheese baked in.
-Jump to the Ham and Cheese Dutch Baby Pancake Recipe or read on to see our tips for making them.
+This savory Dutch baby pancake is a cross between an eggy pancake and Yorkshire pudding with a serious amount of ham and cheese baked in.

 It wasn’t too long ago that we shared this sweet Dutch baby recipe spiced with cinnamon, cardamon and topped with butter cooked apples.
 We came up with that recipe at the same time as this cheesy version.
 We’re going to go ahead and call that a delicious week!

 Joanne fell in love with the apple topped pancake, but this one with lots of ham and cheese has my vote.

 The trick to making the best Dutch baby pancake is to heat the pan in the oven before adding the batter.
 This makes sure that the moment the batter hits the pan, it starts to puff and creep up the sides.
 Since we add the ham and cheese, the pancake won’t grow as high up the sides, but it still stays light and airy.

 The batter recipe is very similar to our apple version, we simply omit the sugar and spices and replace them for a dollop of tangy mustard and ground black pepper.

 When the pan is hot, we pour in the batter and pile ham and cheese into the middle of the pancake.